 \subsection{Rational Cycles on $X^2$}

 Our goal now is to study the $\mathbb{F}_2$-vector space $\overline{\mathrm{Ch}}_{d_X}(X^2) \subseteq (R_{X^2})_{d_X}$.
-When $\varphi$ is nondegenerate, this gives critical information about the structure motive of the quadric $X$ is the category of Chow motives with $\mathbb{F}_2$-coefficients (which remembers a great deal about $\varphi$ itself -- see \cite[Ch.
+When $\varphi$ is nondegenerate, this gives important structural information about the class of the quadric $X$ in the category of Chow motives with $\mathbb{F}_2$-coefficients (which remembers a great deal about $\varphi$ itself -- see \cite[Ch.
 XVII]{EKM}).
 In \cite[Chs.
-XIII, XV]{EKM}, various results are obtained in the nondegenerate case using the basic tools of Chow theory for smooth varieties (in particular, pullbacks, intersection products and composition of correspondences).
+XIII, XV]{EKM}, various results are obtained in the nondegenerate case using some of the basic tools of Chow theory for smooth varieties (in particular, pullbacks, intersection products and composition of correspondences).
 Using the results of \S \S 4--6, as well as Proposition \ref{PROPpullbackalongdiagonal}, we can now adapt some of the arguments to our more general setting.

 As observed by Karpenko in the nondegenerate case (see \cite[Ch.
 XIII]{EKM}), it is convenient to extend the discussion to a study of the larger space $\overline{\mathrm{Ch}}_{\geq d_X}(X^2) \subseteq (R_{X^2})_{\geq d_X}$.
 By Proposition \ref{PROPalgebrastructureforX^2}, the composition law introduced in \S \ref{SECcorrespondences} extends the $\mathbb{F}_2$-vector space structure on $(R_{X^2})_{\geq d_X}$ to an $\mathbb{F}_2$-algebra structure.
 Note also that $(R_{X^2})_{d_X}$ is an $\mathbb{F}_2$-subalgebra of this algebra, and the same is true of $\overline{\mathrm{Ch}}_{\geq d_X}(X^2)$ and $\overline{\mathrm{Ch}}_{d_X}(X^2)$ (again, see Proposition \ref{PROPalgebrastructureforX^2}).
 Observe now that, one exceptional case aside, the essential standard basis elements in $(R_{X^2})_{\geq d_X}$ are those of the form $h^i \times l_{i+j}$ or $l_{i+j} \times l_i$ for some integers $j \geq 0$ and $0 \leq i < r-j$.
 The exceptional case is where $s =0$, in which case $l_{r-1} \times l_{r-1}$ is an essential standard basis element in $(R_{X^2})_{d_X}$.
 By Proposition \ref{PROPisotropyrestrictions}, however, this can only be involved in an element of $\overline{\mathrm{Ch}}_{d}(X^2)$ when $s=0$ and $\varphi$ is hyperbolic, and will therefore be effectively irrelevant for our considerations.
 We can also exclude additional elements of higher degree by taking the non-defective splitting pattern of $\varphi$ into account: